AdobeDocs/workfront.en/help/agile/get-started-with-agile-in-workfront/configure-scrum.md

  <li value="8"> <p>Select both task and issue statuses.&nbsp;Task statuses are displayed as the column title for each column on the story board.
 The issue statuses you select map to the task statuses.
 This means that when you move an issue to another column of the story board, the issue status changes to the issue statuses shown here, and not to the name of the column on the story board (which reflects the task status).</p> <note type="important">
    Only locked system-wide statuses are available to select; you cannot select group-specific statuses.
 Also, the status of the first column always corresponds to
    <span class="bold">New</span>.
-  </note> <p>You can add custom statuses if your <span>Workfront administrator</span> has configured them; custom statuses can be configured as described in <a href="../../administration-and-setup/customize-workfront/creating-custom-status-and-priority-labels/create-or-edit-a-status.md" class="MCXref xref">Create or edit a status</a>.</p> <note type="note">
+  </note> <p>You can add custom statuses if your Workfront administrator has configured them; custom statuses can be configured as described in <a href="../../administration-and-setup/customize-workfront/creating-custom-status-and-priority-labels/create-or-edit-a-status.md" class="MCXref xref">Create or edit a status</a>.</p> <note type="note">
    When selecting issue statuses, the third column always defaults to Closed.
 If you have more than three columns, ensure that you manually update the columns to reflect the proper statuses.
   </note> </li>
 </ol>